Boko Haram: Campaign of violence

 Boko Haram's attacks consist of suicide bombings as well as conventional armed assaults on both civilian and military targets.
 Following the Chibok kidnapping in 2014, the majority of Boko Haram's suicide bombers are female; many are teenagers and the youngest was seven.
 Boko Haram jihadists rely on stealth, blending into local communities or hiding in the vast countryside.
 Critics accuse the Nigerian military of not properly equipping its soldiers to fight Boko Haram.

 2009

 Uprising

 In 2009, police began an investigation into the group, code-named Operation Flush.
 On 26 July, security forces arrested nine Boko Haram members and confiscated weapons and bomb-making equipment.
 Either this or a clash with police during a funeral procession led to revenge attacks on police and widespread rioting in Bauchi, Maiduguri, Potiskum in Yobe State and Wudil in Kano State.
 A joint military task force operation was launched in response.
 By 30 July, more than 700 people had been killed; police stations, prisons, government offices, schools and churches had been destroyed.
 Yusuf was arrested, and died in custody "while trying to escape".
 As had been the case decades earlier in the wake of the 1980 Kano riots, the killing of the leader of an extremist group would have unintended consequences.
 He was succeeded by Abubakar Shekau, formerly his second-in-command.
-A classified cable apparently sent from the U.S. Embassy in Abuja in November 2009, has been published on WikiLeaks:

-According to the leaked document, there were reports that Yusuf's deputy had survived, and audio tapes were believed to be in circulation in which Boko Haram threatened future attacks.
-Nevertheless, many observers did not anticipate imminent bloodshed.
-Security in Borno was downgraded.
-Borno government official Alhaji Boguma believed that the state deserved praise from the international community for ending the conflict in such a short time, and that the "wave of fundamentalism" had been "crushed".